 In terms of product quality and safety, the dairy quality and safety initiatives of Milk SA are the responsibility of the Dairy Standard Agency (DSA), a non-profit company established by the industry.
-The DSA monitors and supports procedures to promote product compliance with product composition and food safety standards.
-Promotion of compliance with standards relating to milk and other dairy products is a demanding and multi-dimensional task which the DSA fulfils.
-Complexity through regulations relating to product composition, food safety, animal health, animal feed, milking parlours, transportation of milk, processing plants and storage, all of which are regulated by different Acts (also managed in different government departments), requires careful monitoring.
+The DSA monitors and supports procedures to promote milk and dairy product compliance with product composition and food safety standards.
+This is a demanding and multi-dimensional task through regulations relating to product composition, food safety, animal health, animal feed, milking parlours, transportation of milk, processing plants and storage, all of which are regulated by different Acts (also managed in different government departments), which requires careful monitoring.
 In terms of its mandate the DSA has progressively moved to a landscape where today it is well-recognised by the respective government bodies, the organised primary and secondary dairy industry and other stakeholders, for example national consumer bodies and the retail sector.
 The DSA has the capacity to maintain successful milk and dairy product monitoring programs; maintain a remedial action program for regular contraveners of legal standards; identify nonconformances in the industry in respect of milk and other dairy products; and maintain an effective communication program with all stakeholders concerned.

 The lack of a harmonised (standardised) system at national level for the calibration of laboratory instruments for the measurement of fat, protein, lactose, milk urea nitrogen, somatic cell count, and other quality parameters of milk, also created a need for the DSA to initiate a national independent laboratory service.
 Expansion to the services and tests provided by the DSA are continuously evaluated.
-To that effect methods of analyses need to be developed or compared, a recent example being a comparison of methods to determine antibiotic and other residues in milk.
-Also, in association with the UFS a rapid test to detect psychrotolerant bacteria has been developed to supplement the alizarol test.
+To that effect, methods of analyses need to be developed or compared, recent examples being a comparison of methods to determine antibiotic and other residues in milk, a rapid test to detect psychrotolerant bacteria which serves to supplement the alizarol test, and the importance of E. coli and Coliforms in addition to Enterobacteriaceae for revision of Food Safety Regulation 1555.

-Animal care in the DSF criteria is only defined in the context of welfare.
-However, health and production are also components of animal care, with the different components influencing one another.
-From a scientific and farmer perspective, an animal is in a good state of welfare if it is healthy, comfortable, well-nourished, safe, relatively able to express its innate behaviour, and not suffering from negative states such as pain, fear and distress.
-Good animal welfare requires amongst others disease prevention and veterinary treatment, appropriate shelter, management, nutrition, humane handling, transport and eventually, humane slaughter.
-The dairy industry is committed to the implementation of best practices to ensure animal welfare.
-As a member of the IDF and by consulting the IDF's Guide to Good Animal Welfare in Dairy Production and the SABS SANS 1694 guide for dairy cattle welfare, the DSA with the assistance of other stakeholders has developed auditable criteria to measure compliance with relevant animal welfare standards.
+Animal care is a function of wellbeing, being disease-free and optimal productivity.
+The dairy industry is committed to the implementation of best practices to ensure optimal animal care.
+Specific to welfare, as a member of the IDF and by consulting the IDF's Guide to Good Animal Welfare in Dairy Production, the SABS SANS 1694 and 1488 guide for dairy cattle welfare and humane transport of livestock, respectively, and further supported by Milk SA guideline documents on paired/grouped housing and disbudding of dairy calves, and selective dry cow therapy, the DSA with the assistance of other stakeholders has been developing and implementing auditable criteria to measure compliance with relevant animal welfare standards.
 The purpose is to assist farmers in the process of risk identification, to evaluate the risks, and to implement management practises which can improve welfare.
+In addition, a research project is being conducted to establish if dairy farmers that follow good agricultural practices, which include an array of criteria including animal welfare, are benefitting financially.